 All of us here at the Brain and Tissue Bank at the University of Maryland have been inspired by Linda M. and her generous outreach to others to champion the gift of organ and tissue donation.
-The use of the butterfly was inspired by Linda.
-The butterfly is not only symbolic of life's changes, but it also represents the life giving discoveries of scientists and researchers which are made possible by tissue donations.
+Our use of the use of the butterfly on much of our printed material and displays was inspired by Linda.
+The butterfly is not only symbolic of life's changes, but it also represents the life-giving discoveries of scientists and researchers which are made possible by tissue donations.

 In Linda M.'s own words....

 It became my dream and later a project to create a monument that would be a permanent tribute to the organ and tissue donors and to their families.